SuperOfficeDocs/superoffice-docs/docs/api/reference/soap/Services86/Messaging/GetDeliveryStatus.md

 ## GetDeliveryStatus

 Get delivery status
-<br />**Online Restricted:** The Messaging agent is not available in Online by default.
+<para /><b>Online Restricted:</b> The Messaging agent is not available in Online by default.
 Access must be requested specifically when app is registered.

 * **messagingIds:** Array of messaging ids.

 [WSDL file for Services86/Messaging](../Services86-Messaging.md)